sovisindia/apparelo/README.md

 ## Apparelo (deprecated)

+Update: This app is no longer maintained and doesn't support the latest Frappe/ERPNext versions.

 Frappe application to manage the manufacturing workflows in the garment industry.

 Reach us out at hello@aerele.in to connect with our team.